mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 specific battlefield task.

-Several bands are assigned to a noble-caste leader and his immediate retinue, creating a ‘warring-band’, which is roughly equivalent to a platoon in other militaries.
+Several bands are assigned to a noble-caste leader and his immediate retinue, creating a 'warring-band', which is roughly equivalent to a platoon in other militaries.
-The warring-band leader’s retinue normally contains one or more drone operators, who control and direct robotic fire support platforms.
+The warring-band leader's retinue normally contains one or more drone operators, who control and direct robotic fire support platforms.
 Equipment for doing so is designed to be used on the move, even at full gallop, so an entire warring-band can undertake rapid maneuvers or a headlong charge at the enemy.
-Warring bands can contain up to six or more fighting-bands, with a typical strength of about 30–40 K’kree and an average of one or two fire support platforms per fighting-band.
+Warring bands can contain up to six or more fighting-bands, with a typical strength of about 30–40 K'kree and an average of one or two fire support platforms per fighting-band.

 Warring-bands are a near-permanent formation, although there are no regulations regarding this.
-Once formed, a fighting-band and the warring-band it is part of are bonded and no right-thinking K’kree (which is all of them, except filthy outcasts) would consider breaking that bond.
-Thus rather than being formally designated in the manner of other militaries, a warring-band would be recorded and spoken of as ‘the warring-band of Aux!vur, which is known to favor rapid maneuver and correctly equipped for this style of combat’.
+Once formed, a fighting-band and the warring-band it is part of are bonded and no right-thinking K'kree (which is all of them, except filthy outcasts) would consider breaking that bond.
+Thus rather than being formally designated in the manner of other militaries, a warring-band would be recorded and spoken of as 'the warring-band of Aux!vur, which is known to favor rapid maneuver and correctly equipped for this style of combat'.
 Such designations make operational planning a long-winded and complex matter but are traditional, and that is far more important than efficiency.

-Joining a fighting-band or a warring-band is an occasion for great ceremony, for the young K’kree is joining a family he will leave only upon death – and perhaps even then he will lie forever beneath the bloody grass with his comrades.
+Joining a fighting-band or a warring-band is an occasion for great ceremony, for the young K'kree is joining a family he will leave only upon death – and perhaps even then he will lie forever beneath the bloody grass with his comrades.
 All members of the band share in its